-Although soils are the major source of riverine organic carbon, domestic, agricultural and shown that sewage generally contains highly labile POC while most of the aquatic production is generally mineralized within a short time (Abril et al., 2002; Caffrey et al., 1998).
-Omission of organic carbon inputs from manure and sewage could potentially lead to an underestimation of

-941 industrial wastes, as well as river-borne phytoplankton can also make significant contributions should thus help improve simulation of aquatic CO2 evasion.
+Although soils are the major source of riverine organic carbon, domestic, agricultural and 895 industrial wastes, as well as river-borne phytoplankton can also make significant contributions 896 (Abril et al., 2002; Meybeck, 1993; Hoffmann et al., 2020).
+Moreover, previous studies have 897 shown that sewage generally contains highly labile POC while most of the aquatic production is 898 generally mineralized within a short time (Abril et al., 2002; Caffrey et al., 1998).
+Omission of 899 organic carbon inputs from manure and sewage could potentially lead to an underestimation of 900 901 CO2 evasion from the European river network.
+Inclusion of these additional carbon sources should thus help improve simulation of aquatic CO2 evasion.
+902